Silene acaulis: Description

 The sepals are joined together into a tube that conceals the bases of the petals, which are entire.
 The 10 stamens and 3 styles extend well beyond the throat of the flower.

-This genus, circumpolar in its distribution, is closely related to carnations.
 The stems and leaves are very sticky and viscid, which may discourage ants and beetles from climbing on the plant.
 The variety exscapa has shorter flowering stems.
 The other variety subacaulescens, from Wyoming and Colorado, has pale pink flowers all summer.